kizhaku/springboot-deploy-flavours/README.md

 - A further enhancement to the Spring Boot app running with different flavours of deployment.
 Can be used as a template.
 - Uses Prometheus and Loki for health metrics, alerts, and logs collection.
 - Uses Grafana for metrics and logs visualization.
-- For Kubernetes deployment refer: (/infra/kubernetes/DEPLOYMENT.md)
+- For Kubernetes deployment refer to [this guide](/infra/kubernetes/DEPLOYMENT.md)

 #### Dependencies